Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Factor of Safety: 2.29

+The rack has a  maximum stress of 37.941MPa and a maximum deformation of 0.0084mm.
+Because the factor of safety is 2.29, this shows how the part can withstand the stress it undergoes and will not break.

 Critical Part: Pawl

 Analysis Results and Discussion about Pawl:

 The pawl was analyzed using PPS-CF as the material.
 Properties can be seen above.
 The loading for the pawl was 30lbs (135N) loaded on the face of the pawl that contacts the tooth of the rack.
 Results: relatively low Von-Misses Stress of 8.5MPa on the underside of the pawl where the pawl experienced significant bending.